 The user can choose a collection of elements from the Map View for global editing using polygon select or click and drag commands.
-The user can then define the search, edit and copy criteria, and it will only be applied to the selected subset of elements.
+The user can then define the search, edit, and copy criteria, which will then only be applied to the selected subset of elements.

 To preselect elements using the polygon select command, hold down the [CTRL] key and click on the elements to select them.
 The selected elements will be highlighted.

 To preselect the elements using the click and drag command, follow the steps below:

 - Click on a point on the Map View, hold down the mouse button, and drag the cursor to another location.

 - On releasing the mouse button, everything from the start to the end of the drag will be selected (Highlighted).

 The Global Find command allows the user to search elements based upon an input or output property.
 Refer to this article in our knowledge base to learn how to use the Global Find command.